 John C. Alemanni focuses his practice on trials before the Patent Trial and Appeal Board and related appeals to the U.S. Court of Appeals for the Federal Circuit.
 His practice also includes client counseling, patent litigation and strategic patent prosecution.
 He provides creative, cost-effective solutions for his clients.
-He is the co-chair of Kilpatrick Townsend’s Patent Office Litigation team and has served as lead or back-up counsel on over 50 trials before the PTAB.
-He also manages the portfolios of both established and emerging companies, including a company consistently ranked at the top of its category in the IEEE Power Spectrum Patent Power scorecard and having generated licensing revenues of more than $250 million dollars.
+He is the co-chair of Kilpatrick Townsend’s Patent Office Litigation team and has served as lead or back-up counsel on over 60 trials before the PTAB.
+He also helps manage the portfolios of both established and emerging companies, including a company consistently ranked at the top of its category in the IEEE Power Spectrum Patent Power scorecard and having generated licensing revenues of more than $250 million dollars.
 He focuses on hardware and software technologies, including mobile devices, bioinformatics and laboratory information management, as well as mechanical and electro mechanical devices, including aerospace components, medical devices and medical device simulations.

 Before joining the firm, he owned and managed a computer consulting firm and web hosting company.
 He was an experienced programmer, database administrator, and systems integrator, having developed dozens of applications, including both client-server and web-enabled applications.
 He is also an avid amateur race car driver.

-Mr. Alemanni has been recognized as an "IP Star" in 2018 and the five years immediately preceding by Managing Intellectual Property magazine.
-He was recognized by The Best Lawyers in America® in 2018 and 2019 for Patent Law.
+Mr. Alemanni has been recognized as an "IP Star" in 2019 and the six years immediately preceding by Managing Intellectual Property magazine.
+He was recognized by The Best Lawyers in America® in 2018, 2019 and 2020 for Patent Law.
 Mr. Alemanni was recommended by Legal 500 US in 2017 in the area of Patent Prosecution.
 He was named a top patent practitioner in 2019 by IAM Patent 1000 – The World’s Leading Patent Practitioners.

 Represented Patent Owner in Inter Partes Review.
 Dispute favorably settled and dismissed prior to deadline to file a Preliminary Response.
 Sumitomo Chemical Company, Ltd. v.
 Celgard, LLC, No. 3:12-cv-00122 (W.D.N.C., filed Feb.
 22, 2013).